monojit18/Open-Network-Aggregator/README.md

   - Integrate their own App(s) with the framework
 - The Consumption cost of the solution running on GCP tenant of the Demand-side Affiliate will be borne by them

+> [!TIP]
+>
+> Demand-side Affiliate can do either clone or fork of the repository.
+Forking is recommended as future changes in the main repository can be easily puled-in.
+>
+> Similarly contributing back to the mail repository would lao be easier with forking approach.

 ### Managed Service Model

 ![self-hosted-graphics](./assets/managed-hosted-graphical.png)

+- Multi-tenant deployment; single instance for each customer(s) and their environment(s)
+- Seamless integration with various Open networks (viz. *ONDC, ONEST* etc.) and 3rd party integrators (viz. *Youtube, Ninjacart* etc.)
 - Demand-side Affiliate do not want to manage it end to end; but would like to integrate and leverage he service
 - GCP Partner hosts the solution on their GCP tenant as a *multi-tenant* offering
 - Choose Supply-side Affiliates and share the API Specifications with them